 - 2 large eggs

-- 130 grams Stirling Creamery unsalted butter ½ cup + 1 tbsp, cubed, cold
+- 130 grams Stirling Creamery unsalted butter ½ cup + 1 tablespoon, cubed, cold

-- 14 grams Stirling Creamery unsalted butter 1 tbsp, melted
+- 14 grams Stirling Creamery unsalted butter 1 tablespoon, melted

-- 28 grams Stirling Creamery unsalted butter 2 tbsp, melted
+- 28 grams Stirling Creamery unsalted butter 2 tablespoon, melted

 - Combine warm milk and yeast in the mixer bowl.
 Let sit 10 minutes.

-- Mix in flour and salt with paddle attachment of mixer (you will have a shaggy dough), then work in the eggs, one at a time, along with 2 tbsp maple sugar.
+- Mix in flour and salt with paddle attachment of mixer (you will have a shaggy dough), then work in the eggs, one at a time, along with 2 tablespoon maple sugar.